plutov/pliutau.com/content/my-first-experience-with-ocaml.md

 Since I have the list of websites I wanted to process each website concurrently with some interval between runs.
 I couldn't use `Domains` for that, because the amount of websites could be larger than the amount of cores available.

-It seems there are [many libraries](https://ocamlverse.net/content/parallelism.html) to implement concurrency or parallelism in OCaml and it's not abvious what to use.
+It seems there are [many libraries](https://ocamlverse.net/content/parallelism.html) to implement concurrency or parallelism in OCaml and it's not obvious what to use.
 I think that it's the case with OCaml in general, the stdlib is quite minimal and there are many small independent libraries.
 Which is not an issue maybe, but hard to navigate especially for newcomers.

 So I went with [domainslib](https://github.com/ocaml-multicore/domainslib) library: